myrmex-org/myrmex/docs/overview.md

 ### APIs

 It is possible to define several APIs to manage with `@lager/api-gateway`.
-This allows a Lager application to expose APIs for different consumers.
+This allows a Lager application to expose various APIs for different consumers of the same application.
 For example, an API could expose some endpoints useful for a Back Office and another one could expose some endpoints useful for third party applications.

 ### Endpoints

 The definition of an endpoint with `@lager/api-gateway` is a portion of Swagger specification that will be added to an API specification.
-A Lager extension to Swagger allow to indicate the APIs that have to expose the endpoint.
+A Lager extension to Swagger allows to indicate the APIs that have to expose the endpoint.

 The specification is located in a path that represents the resource and the method of the action.
 Examples: `my-resource/PUT/spec.json`, `my-resource/{id}/GET/spec.json`, `my-resource/{id}/PATCH/spec.json`, `my-resource/{id}/nested-resource/GET/spec.json`.

 ### API deployment

-When deploying an API, its name API Gateway will be composed of the `context`'s' environment and the API identifier.
+When deploying an API, its name API Gateway will be composed of the `context`'s environment and the API identifier.
 Examples: `DEVELOPER_JANE_back-office`, `DEV_back-office`, `DEV_client-app` ...

 Lager will deploy a stage corresponding to the `context`'s stage.